72nd Locarno Film Festival

 The 72nd annual Locarno Festival was held from 7 August to 17 August 2019.
 The debut feature by Italian director-producer Ginevra Elkann's Magari opened the festival, and Kiyoshi Kurosawa's To the Ends of the Earth was screened as closing film.

+The Golden Leopard, the festival's top prize, was awarded to Vitalina Varela directed by Pedro Costa.